thogiti/thogiti.github.io/_posts/2025-02-01-Exploring-DRF-Multi-Resource-Blockchain-Fees.md

 - Keep fees low when utilization is modest, and
 - Charge transactions proportionally to their “compute unit” usage.

 But compute units aren’t the only bottleneck.
-Modern blockchain nodes can also saturate memory, network bandwidth, or disk I/O. Enter Dominant Resource Fairness (DRF).
+Modern blockchain nodes can also saturate memory, network bandwidth, or disk I/O. Let me introduce you to Dominant Resource Fairness (DRF).
 Borrowed from HPC and data-center scheduling, DRF is a multi-dimensional fairness mechanism that recognizes how each job (or transaction) can stress multiple resources.
 By aligning Solana’s dynamic fees with DRF principles—envy-freeness, strategy-proofness, and Pareto efficiency—we can ensure that:

 - Heavy memory users pay a premium if memory is scarce,
 - Network-intensive transactions pay more if network bandwidth is the true bottleneck,